Möngke Khan: Toluid revolution

-After the defeat of the Ögedeid and Chagataid families, Möngke eliminated their estates and assigned acquiescent family members new territories either in Turkestan or in northwest China.
+After the defeat of the Ögedeid and Chagataid families, Möngke eliminated their estates and assigned acquiescent family members new territories either in Turkestan or in northwestern China.
 After the bloody purge, Möngke ordered a general amnesty for prisoners and captives.
 In another move to consolidate his power, Möngke gave his brothers Kublai and Hulagu supervisory powers in North China and Iran.
-Rumours spread that his brother Kublai founded a de facto independent ulus (district) and perhaps took for himself some of the tax receipts that should by rights be coming to Karakorum.
+Rumours spread that his brother Kublai founded a de facto independent ulus (district), and perhaps took for himself some of the tax receipts that should by rights be coming to Karakorum.
 In 1257 the Emperor sent two tax inspectors to audit Kublai's official.
 They found fault, listed 142 breaches of regulations, accused Chinese officials, and even had some executed; Kublai's office was abolished.
 Möngke's authority took over the collection of all taxes in Kublai's estates.
 As his Confucian and Buddhist advisers pointed out, Kublai first sent his wives to the court of Khagan and then appealed to Möngke in person.
 They embraced in tears and Möngke forgave his brother.